Creamy Butternut Squash and Pear Bisque

 Yield: About 2 quarts of soup

-The combination of golden butternut squash and ripe pears is at its finest when infused with warm coriander and coconut milk.
-Serve this spicy-sweet and creamy bisque, so redolent of crisp fall days, with rustic bread and any of the amazing artisan cheeses found at PCC.
+The combination of butternut squash and pears is at its finest when infused with warm coriander and coconut milk.
+Serve this spicy-sweet and creamy bisque with rustic bread and artisan cheeses.

 - 1 (about 1 1/2 pounds) butternut squash Add to list